NCLR accepts submissions through Submittable.

 NCLR publishes interviews with and literary essays on North Carolina writers and high-quality poetry, fiction, drama, and creative nonfiction by North Carolina writers or set in North Carolina.
 We also welcome pedagogical submissions related to North Carolina literature.
 Our definition of a North Carolina writer is anyone who currently lives in North Carolina, has lived in North Carolina, or uses North Carolina as subject matter.

-Literary criticism and Interviews with North Carolina writers should be submitted as a Word file, double-spaced, with 1-inch margins.
+Submit literary criticism and Interviews with North Carolina writers as a Word file, double-spaced, with 1-inch margins.
 Please consult NCLR’s author style sheet for other formatting guidelines, including source documentation.
-See below to determine which section of the issue your critical essay or interview would be appropriate for
+See below to determine which section of the issue your critical essay or interview would be appropriate for.
+Find a list of interviews we’ve published here to read examples of our expectations for interview introductions.

 NCLR encourages writers to submit relevant art and photography with articles and interviews.
 Find image guidelines here.